The Color Tool

 The Color Tool is accessed by clicking on the Color Tool button in the Skin Editor’s Toolbar.

 It is grouped by color or color value.
-For instance, all elements that use the color black at full opacity will fall under the same grouping.
-While an element that uses black but with transparency will fall under a different grouping.
+For instance, all element properties that use the color black at full opacity will fall under the same grouping.
+While an element property that uses black but with transparency will fall under a different grouping.

 You can use the tool to simply view the current color scheme of a skin.
 If you do not select anything in the skin and simply open the tool, you’ll see something similar to the image above which is showing the color scheme of the silhouette skin.

-Click on the black disclosure triangles to see which elements use which colors.
+Click on the black disclosure triangles to see which element properties use which colors.
 A common color in the silhouette skin is black.
-So, under the black color heading you’ll see a list of elements using that color.
+So, under the black color heading you’ll see a list of element properties using that color.

 The color tool will also show you colors being used by non-elements, or parts of the skin that are not listed in the tree.
-For example, it will show a Map element’s radar beam color or the color change created in a Logic Block.
+For example, the color change created in a Logic Block.